nguyensjsu/sp18-202-techninjas/Project Journal.md

 Activities done:
 * Discussed on different project ideas and everyone in the team actively contributed and shared ideas.
 * Everyone tried to understand overall concept and helped each other by solving doubts regarding the requirements.

+### Owned by: Shilakha Dawar
+#### Core Value- Feedback

+Week 1: Tasks to make sure core value "Feedback" is satisfied:
+* Discussed edge cases for ideas given by team members.
+* Add recommendation to existing ideas.
+* Came up with the tentative idea to start with including the areas to focus upon in iteration.

+Activities done:
+* Discussed on different project ideas.
+Suggested cases where a particular idea might work better and where might not.
+* Made changes where needed after carefull consideration of requirements with complete involvement of the team.